ispras/dedoc/docs/source/dedoc_api_usage/api.rst

             * **tabby** -- use this option if you are sure that the PDF file has a textual layer (its text is copiable).
-              This option value forces to use PDF reader for documents with a textual layer only, it also allows to extract tables by default.
+              This option value forces to use PDF reader for documents with a textual layer only, it also allows to extract tables easily and quickly.
               The method enabled by this option is much faster than the method enabled by `pdf_with_text_layer=true`.

             * **auto** -- automatic detection of textual layer presence in the PDF document.